 Malfunction Possible Cause Solution Carriage drifts down from a raised position.
 Down solenoid manual release valve is open or not seated properly.
 Close or seat the manual lowering valve properly.
 Down solenoid or check valve malfunction.
 Inspect and replace as needed.
 Oil is bypassing the piston or rod end seals.
 Replace the cylinder.
 Carriage is spongy or bouncy.
 Air is inside the cylinders.
 Operate the carriage up and down between floor levels numerous times to remove air from the cylinder.
 Consult PFlow Industries, Inc. Customer Support Department for assistance.
-Carriage lowers but Debris is in the pit.
+Extra bouncy when moving in the down direction - bad accumulator Replace the accumulator.
+Carriage lowers but Debris in the pit.
 Remove debris from pit and clean the area. stops early.
 Flow control valve is not set properly and timer has timed out (120 seconds).
 Adjust flow control valve.
+Carriage is binding.
+Lift chains are out of sequence.
+Inspect the number of chain links between the header sprocket and the carriage.
+Repair as needed.
 Rough or noisy operation.
 Travel interference.
 Identify the problem, remove, and repair as needed.
+Interference between the chain and the chain tube block or header weldment.
+Determine the cause and correct.
+Shaft pillow block bearings are worn or dry.
+Inspect, lubricate, and replace as needed.
+Cylinder sprocket bearing is worn or corroded.
+Inspect, lubricate, and replace as needed.
 Wheelblock guide rollers are worn.
 Inspect and replace as needed.
 Determine the cause and correct.
+Excessive metal shavings are accumulating at the bottom of the columns.
+Lift chain is rubbing on the header weldment or chain tube block.
+Immediately remove the VRC from operation.
+Contact PFlow Industries, Inc. Customer Support Department for assistance.